delay/sveltekit-auth-starter/README.md

 ![Sveltekit Auth User Interface](https://miro.medium.com/v2/resize:fit:4772/1*v-oJRLXc299bFOzDS-fnyA.png)

 This is a Sveltekit Auth Starter Project.
+A sample setup can be viewed here.
 It is an open source auth starter project utilizing [Lucia](https://lucia-auth.com/) for authentication, [Skeleton](https://www.skeleton.dev) for ui elements, [Prisma](https://www.prisma.io) for database connectivity and type safety and [Sveltekit](https://kit.svelte.dev) for the javascript framework.
 I also used [Zod](https://zod.dev) and [Superforms](https://superforms.vercel.app) to handle form validation and management.
 It has email verification, password reset, and will send an email if the user changes their email address to re-verify it.
 It is released as open source under an MIT license.

 While creating this project, I made use of several great videos and tutorials from [Huntabyte](https://www.youtube.com/@huntabyte) and [Joy of Code](https://www.youtube.com/@JoyofCodeDev).
 Both have great tutorials for all things related to Sveltekit.